wonma/100-days-of-code/log.md

 **Issue Solved!!!!!
 Super Happy!!!!**
 - I reinstalled react-script version from 2.x.x to 5.x.x
 - I found out that I didn't wrap the App component with ChakraThemeProvider component!
 Now everything works very well!
 I'm gonna cry.. so happy!
+---

+### Day 60: December 19, Monday

+**Today's Progress**
+Day5 for React Portfolio Project.

+- Finally implemented the form submission logic with the Alert modal feature!!!

+**Thoughts**
+**Super Happy!!!!**Came across the biggest challenge in this project!
+I could reach the solution since I debugged one by one and figured out what was the critical issue (once the 'response' state has been updated, the 'onOpen' function needs to be executed!)

+- I wrapped onOpen function inside useEffect.

 <!--